joaodath/projetocarmen/README.md

 ## Why this game exists?
-The final exam for the programming course at Blue EdTech was the creation of a choose-your-own-adventure type of game run directly from termina using Python.
+The final exam for the programming course at Blue EdTech was the creation of a choose-your-own-adventure type of game run directly from Terminal using Python.
 The game must use Object-Oriented Programming as well as programming best practices.